cucumber/common/CODE_OF_CONDUCT.md

 ## Enforcing this code of conduct

-If you experience or observe a violation of this code of conduct, or have any other concerns, please contact [the moderators](#who-are-the-moderators) at [mods@cucumber.io](mailto:mods@cucumber.io).
+If you experience or observe a violation of this code of conduct, or have any other concerns, please contact [the moderators](#who-are-the-moderators).
 We are here to help you.
 Your reports will be taken seriously, treated in confidence and will not be dismissed or argued with.

 As a member of the community, you are also encouraged to help others act according to the following principles.